 Study abroad will pose its own challenges, so talk ahead of time with your student about being responsible and making mature decisions.
 Some topics may include traveling with friends rather than alone, avoiding dangerous areas or situations, following the laws of the country, and being respectful of the culture and customs of the host nation.

 If an emergency does arise on a non-Davidson administered program, immediately contact the program administrators directly.
-If you have questions or concerns before, during, or after your student's study abroad experience, please contact the Davidson study abroad office at 704-894-2250 or e-mail us at email@example.com.
+If you have questions or concerns before, during, or after your student's study abroad experience, please contact the Office of Education Abroad at 704-894-2250 or e-mail us at firstname.lastname@example.org.

 If your student is currently on prescription medication, research the legality of these items in his or her host country, and be sure their amount is sufficient for the entire length of their program.
 Encourage your student to keep a copy of the prescription in a safe place.